muehlefeldt/unity-machine-learning/python/basic_rl_env/log.md

 # Next
 * Discrete actions.
 To prepare for LSTM.
 * LSTM.
 Test different configurations.
+* Test: Small reward for better state but not optimal state, +0.1.

 # Longtrem plans
 * Reintroduce LSTM and test different step counts and options.